-Lau said that interest accounted for a "low teens" percentage of revenue at its "others" business category which totaled 17.5 billion yuan in the June quarter, with the centralized deposit ratio raised to 52 percent in July from 42 percent in April.
+Lau said that interest accounted for a "low teens" percentage of revenue at its "others" business category which totalled 17.5 billion yuan in the June quarter, with the centralised deposit ratio raised to 52 percent in July from 42 percent in April.

 "So we are half-way through in losing that interest income", said chief strategy officer James Mitchell, stressing it was a "finite, one-time process".

 Lau said Tencent would mitigate the impact by measures including scaling back on marketing expenses of its payment services.